renovatebot/renovate/docs/development/issue_labeling.md

 Use these to assign a priority level to an issue.
 Make a best-effort attempt to select a proper priority.
 Nothing bad will happen if you select a "wrong" priority.
+At a high level: critical = needs immediate fix, important = to be prioritized ahead of others, normal = default priority, low = trivial issue, or impacts a very small % of the user base.

 ### Platform